andyeske/How-to-CAD-Almost-Anything/README.md

 ### Session 8: It's not engineering without drawings!
 (Wednesday, January 31)

-**Objective:** In this session, we’ll exploit one of Solidworks’ built-in best features, its drawing-creation workspace.
+**Objective:** In this session, we’ll exploit one of SolidWorks’ built-in best features, its drawing-creation workspace.
 In essence, after creating a part or assembly model, it is possible to create an engineering drawing of it.
 Session 8’s goals include:
 *	Learning how to create an engineering drawing of a part and assembly (including exploded views).
 *	Exploring the best-practices of drawing creation, including different formats and information to be conveyed (such as tolerancing, material properties).